what to do when your kid refuses to go to school

 Breathing through challenging emotions, focusing on the moment, slowing down, and doing one thing at a time are effective ways to practice being in the moment.

 Model Avoiding Avoidance.
 Years ago, I worked with a father who, like his son, used avoidance.
 Determined to model healthy skills, he decided to do one thing every day that he didn’t want to do.
 So instead of putting off a phone call, he mindfully made the phone call.
 Instead of avoiding addressing a concern with his partner, he mindfully addressed the concern.
 And every time he felt the urge to avoid, he did the opposite.
 Mindfully.
-So, notice how you manage stress and anxiety and ensure you are modeling healthy skills.
+Notice how you manage stress and anxiety and ensure you are modeling healthy skills.
 Remember teens typically pay more attention to what you do and less attention to what you tell them to do.

 Get Support from Others.
 Reaching out to supports - teachers, school counselors, your teen’s therapist, and other supportive persons - is an incredibly wise strategy that parents can use to deal with challenging situations involving their teen.
 If you don’t feel supported and validated, then seek out support where you do feel validated.
 Teens can present challenges which are often extremely stressful.
 It is essential that parents acquire the support and validation that they need.
 Don’t try to do this alone.
 When parents feel supported, teens ultimately benefit.
 It’s also wise to communicate with your teen’s therapist.
 Don’t assume that your teen is giving them all the information that they need to know.
 Speak with the therapist if you fear that your teen is using avoidance to deal with emotions.

 Attend to Your Own Well-Being.
-Parenting a complicated teen can leave a parent feeling emotionally drained.
+Parenting a teen can leave a parent feeling emotionally drained.
 Many parents feel judged and overwhelmed.
 Parents respond more effectively when they attend to their own well-being.
 Doing things to improve physical health, creating rituals to practice mindfulness, scheduling activities that bring joy, and ensuring time with supportive friends is a wise way to promote a parent’s sense of well-being which ultimately benefits a teen.

 Change takes time.
 But the efforts that parents make, one day at a time, are worth it.